Mon – Fri: 8:30 – 4:00

 For 136 Scotch Rd Facility

-To save tax dollars and end abuses of Convenience Center privileges by non-residents and commercial entities Ewing Township has instituted a structured process for dropping off bulk waste at the Convenience Center on 136 Scotch Road (as of March 1, 2019).
-Each Ewing address is now entitled to 12 NO FEE drop-off visits to the facility per year.
+To save tax dollars and end abuses of Convenience Center privileges by non-residents and commercial entities Ewing Township has instituted a structured process for dropping off bulk waste at the Convenience Center on 136 Scotch Road (as of March 1, 2019/updated March 8,2024).
+Each Ewing address is now entitled to 10 pickup truck load drop-off visits to the facility per year with the purchase of a $50 bulk validation card.

 A photo ID is required to complete your card registration.

-To save some time, you may choose to register each household user in Community Pass online in advance.
-However, an in-person visit to have your picture taken and receive your card is required to complete the registration.
+To save some time, you may choose to register one household user in Community Pass online in advance.
+However, an in-person visit to have your picture taken and pay and receive your card is required to complete the registration.

 Convenience Center privileges are limited to legal residents of Ewing Township only.
 The following groups are excluded from the Convenience Center: commercial entities, County, State of Federal governments, and non-residents of the Township living in student dormitories and/or housing located on the campus of The College of New Jersey.
 Contractors are not allowed.
 Materials may not be dropped off in vehicles with commercial plates.